 Schools in England report that they are facing rising cost pressures, especially from increased staffing costs.

 In the November 2015 Spending Review, the Government said that the core schools budget would be protected in real terms over the Spending Review period, and that per pupil funding levels will be maintained in cash terms.
 Funding for the pupil premium would also be protected in cash terms.

-The Institute for Fiscal Studies (IFS) estimated in April 2016 that there would be at least a 7% real terms reduction in per-pupil spending between 2015-16 and 2019-20, or by about 8 % if changes in the costs expected to be faced by schools, are also accounted for.
+The Institute for Fiscal Studies (IFS) estimated in April 2016 that there would be at least a 7% real terms reduction in per-pupil spending between 2015-16 and 2019-20, or about 8% if changes in the costs likely to be faced by schools were also accounted for.

 This note relates to England only.